TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netappvolume-adhocbackup.md

 	schemaVersion="1"
 	ownershipId="AzureNetAppFiles"
 />
-# Unable to create adhoc backup for a volume
+# Unable to create manual backup for a volume
 ---
 {
     "subscriptionRequired": true,
     "resourceRequired": true,
-    "title": "Unable to create adhoc backup for a volume", "fileAttachmentHint": "",
+    "title": "Unable to create manual backup for a volume", "fileAttachmentHint": "",
     "formElements": [
 		{